Belthasaran/rhtools/README.md

        DRAM World:
       # python3 pb_repatch.py 11374

-    You can send a ROM to the emulated or real  SNES by running pb_sendtosnes.py
+    You can send a ROM to the SNES by running pb_sendtosnes.py
       # python3 pb_sendtosnes.py rom/blah.sfc

        This requires an Emulator be installed Or  Usb2snes AND